AnswerDotAI/pythonrunscript/README.md

 print("Phew.
 That was fun!")
 ```

-The first time you run this script, pythonrunscript will extract the embedded requirements.txt file, create an isolated environment in a cache directory, install its dependencies, and run the script from that environment.
+The first time you run this script, pythonrunscript will extract the embedded requirements.txt file, create an isolated environment in a cache directory, install the dependencies listed in the requirements.txt, and run the script from that environment.
 In later runs, it will just re-use that environment.
 To create the environment it uses venv, which is built into python, so the only requirement to use pythonrunscript is that python itself is already installed.

 To run your script, call it with `pythonrunscript hello.py`.

-Or, to run your script directly by doing `./hello.py`, change your script’s first line, the shebang line, to the following: `#!/usr/bin/env pythonrunscript`.
+Alternatively, to run your script directly by doing `./hello.py`, change your script’s first line, the shebang line, to the following: `#!/usr/bin/env pythonrunscript`.
+This will have no affect on execution, even if you remove the inline metadata blcoks.
+In that case, pythonrunscript will simply pass it to python3.

-How does this affect normal execution?
-It doesn't.
-If you script doesn't have a pip requirements.txt block, pythonrunscript will simply pass it to python3 for execution as usual.
-And if you run the script with `python3 hello.py`, then these special comments are ignored like all other comments.
-The upshot is that if you modify a script to be run by pythonrunscript, it can still be run as usual
+And likewise, if you run the script with `python3 hello.py`, then these special comments are ignored like all other comments.
+The upshot is that if you modify a script to be run by pythonrunscript, it can still be run as usual by someone who has never heard of pythonrunscript.

 ## Installation and Requirements